MP 36.2x11/6x7.5 / N38 - neodymium magnet

 - Due to the option of accurate forming and adaptation to individual needs – neodymium magnets can be produced in a wide range of shapes and sizes, which expands the range of their possible uses.

-- Key role in advanced technologically fields – are used in computer drives, electric drive mechanisms, medical apparatus or very modern machines.
+- Key role in advanced technologically fields – find application in hard drives, electric drive mechanisms, medical apparatus or very highly developed apparatuses.

 Disadvantages of neodymium magnets: